adrienreveleau/static-router/README.md

 # CloudFront Static Router Function

-A minimal CloudFront function for static Astro sites.
+A minimal CloudFront function for static sites.
 This function rewrites URLs without file extensions to serve the corresponding HTML files.

 ## Overview